-THOMPSON-This Ranch style home is sitting on almost 5 acres with a 4 stall lhorse/pony barmand a fenced in pasture ready to go.
-The home features 45 bedrooms with 1 room being used as a laundry room and 1 full bathroom.
+THOMPSON-This Ranch style home is sitting on almost 5 acres with a 4 stall brorse/pony barn and a fenced in pasture ready to go.
+The home features 45 bedrooms with 1 room being used as a laundy room and I full bathroom.
 The kitchen opens to a dining room/eating space and the living room has a nice entertaining center.
 The bedrooms are all good sized.
 There is a full basement under 1/2 of the home which has newer electrical panel and a new oil tank.
-Home features a pawed driveway with plenty of parking, a newer roof, and a good sized shed for the tractor & garden tools. \$199,900
+Home features a pawed driveway with pleny for parking, an ewer roof, and a good sized shed for the tractor & garden tools. \$199,900

-KILLINGLY-This great renovated Ranch style home is ready for new owners!
+KILLINGIA'-This great renovated Ranch style home is ready for new owners!
 Home is sitting on a nice 1 AC lot with plenty of room to stretch out along with a storage shed/cottage/workshop building along with a large detached shed/barn.
-Inside, there are hardwood floors in the living room along with a wood burning fireplace, the kitchen has been renovated with new flooring, cabinets, counters and s's appliances.
-There are two bedrooms along with a bonus room that could be a good office/added to the master/play room. \$154.900
+Inside, there are hardwood floors in the living room along with a wood burning fireplace, the kitchen has been renovated with new flooring, cabinets, counters and s/s appliances.
+There are two bedrooms along with a bonus room that could be a good office/added to the master/play room. \$154,900

 THOMPSON RENTALS-Historic mill under new ownership and undergoing extensive revitalization.
 Located 8 min to MA, 5 min to 1-395 and easy commute to RI.
-Variable sized multi-use spaces are available for potential inventory storage small manufacturing ventures, retail business or start ups Accessibility to loading docks.
-Lease rates negotiable depending upon square footage.
+Variable sized, multi-use spaces are available for potential inventory storage, small manufacturing ventures, retail business or start ups.
+Accessibility to loading docks.
+Lease rates negotiable depending

-THOMPSON-Located on 2 acres, this 4.352 Sq Pt., Georgian style Contemporary is one of the first "energy efficient" homes in the area.
-Sunken living room with fireplace, custom chery kitchen, dining room, office and exercise room all adorn the first floor with one wall of glass sliders to balcony.
-Second floor has two oversized bedrooms with a shared bath and a lg. master suite with full bath, whirlpool tub, shower and walk-in closet.
+THOMPSON-Located on 2 acres, this 4,352 Sq Ft., Georgian style Contemporary is one of the first "energy efficient" homes in the area.
+Sunken living room with fireplace, custom cherry kitchen, dining room, office and exercise room all adorn the first floor with one wall of glass sliders to balcony.
+Second floor has two oversized bedrooms with a shared bath and a lg master suite with full bath, whirlpool tub, shower and walk-in closet.
 His and hers garages separated by a courtyard.
-A must see home!
-Call today for your private showing. \$419,900
+A must

 ASHFORD-Nestled on a secluded 2.3 acre lot bordered by Joshua's Trust, this contemporary cape brings the beauty of nature into your living room with the aesthetic use of windows and skylights.
-Double fireplace in living room & dining room; custom kitchen with solid oak cabinetry; first floor master bedroom suite; 2 BR's & bath on 2nd floor; lower level features a laundry, utility space, 800 sqft., finished den and office/home business suite.
+Double fireplace in living room & dining room; custom kitchen with solid oak cabinetry; first floor master bedroom suite; 2 RR's & bath on 2nd floor; lower level features a laundry, utility space, 800 sqft., finished den and office/home business suite.
 Spacious yard, perennial gardens and 2 stall barn.
 Must see! \$284,900